The Doctor of Physical Therapy program at Anderson University began with its first cohort in the summer of 2019.

 - 1 composition or technical writing course (3 semester hours)

 We will not consider science courses that are more than 10 years old.
 For repeated courses, the higher grade is calculated into your prerequisite GPA, but the two grades are averaged when calculating your overall GPA.
-Consideration is also given to academic loads and the type(s) of institution(s) where prerequisites were taken (indicators of academic rigor).

-A record of involvement in service/leadership must be submitted along with two personal references: one from a teacher/professor addressing your academic aptitude and one from a physical therapist, former supervisor, coach, or service activity sponsor addressing your attitude and/or work ethic.
+A record of involvement in service/involvement must be submitted along with two personal references: one from a teacher/professor addressing your academic aptitude and one from a physical therapist, former supervisor, coach, or service activity sponsor addressing your attitude and/or work ethic.